Skip to content

 Factors that can delay VoIP number porting

 While the VoIP number porting process is usually straightforward, some factors can cause delays.
-If you’ve triple-checked the documentation you provided and are confident that it’s correct, here are a few common reasons porting may take longer than expected:
+If you’ve triple-checked the documentation you provided and are confident it’s correct, here are a few common reasons porting may take longer than expected:

 • Your existing service provider is slow to respond to your new provider